SarthakMakhija/tech-lessons-posts/content/en/blog/behind_the_mic_my_journey_to_delivering_a_conference_talk/index.md

 giving me one day to focus on improving the two key areas of my talk.
 On December 1st, I attended a few sessions and took notes on the following:

 - Talk time of various speakers
-- Audience attention span
+- Attention space of the audience
 - Any issues the speakers encountered with the microphone or presentation screen

 I did not see any issues with the microphone or the presentation screen.
 However, I realized that it was crucial to finish my talk under
 25 minutes to allow the audience time for questions.
 Another important realization was that without engaging the audience, it would be difficult to convey the essence of the talk.

-I returned to focusing on the two key areas that I needed to improve in my talk.
-I went back to my room in the second half to consolidate my thoughts and practice again.
+I went back to my room to work on "talk timing" and "audience engagement".
 Before practicing, I thought of showing my slides to [Aman Mangal](https://www.linkedin.com/in/amanmangal/).
 Aman is a good friend and works at Hypermode.
 He provided valuable feedback, suggesting that I add slides to explain key concepts like B+Tree, Bloom filter, WAL, and others.

-I added a few more slides, the image of one such slide is shown below.
+Taking his advice, I integrated slides within each pattern to provide clear explanations of these core concepts.
+An example of one such slide is included below.

 <figure>
     <img class="align-center" src="/talk-sub-concepts.png" />